 Domestic violence is a serious criminal offense in Colorado Springs; prosecutors aggressively seek convictions for individuals accused of violence or threats against spouses, intimate partners, and children.
 If found guilty, the consequences can be catastrophic, including a lengthy prison sentence.

-But what acts are considered “domestic violence” in Colorado Springs?
+But what exactly is considered domestic violence in Colorado Springs?

 Under that statute, C.R.S. § 18-6-800.3, “domestic violence” in Colorado means: